-Single-stage flight vehicles and upper-most stages of flight vehicles shall feature a mandatory operational Eggtimer TRS Flight Computer for official altitude logging and GPS tracking.
-For more details see http://eggtimerrocketry.com/.
+Single-stage flight vehicles and upper-most stages of flight vehicles shall feature a mandatory operational CATS Vega Flight Computer for official altitude logging and landing site tracking.
+For more details see https://catsystems.io.

 The competition achieved apogee will be determined from this device.